nkane/nkane.github.io/_posts/2018-03-14-postmortem-ludum-dare-game-jam.markdown

 ---
 layout: post
 Title: "Postmortem Ludum Dare Game Jam"
-date: 2018-03-14
+date: 2018-03-15
 categories: blog gamedev gaming
 visible: 0
 ---
 If the reader is not aware of what a game jam is, it is a time constraint event that typically provides a theme for game developers to create a game within the allotted time.

-A about a month ago, I was told about a game jam event called "Ludum Dare" by a co-worker.
+A about a month ago, I was told about a game jam event called ["Ludum Dare"][ld-jam] by a co-worker.
 In the past, I had been interested in participating in a game jam; however, I had never fully committed to the idea of participating in one of these events.
-When I found out that Ludum Dare is one of the largest and longest running game jams, I did not want to make any excuses for not participating in a game jam event in 2017.
+When I found out that Ludum Dare is one of the largest and longest running game jams, I did not want to make any excuse for not participating in a game jam event in 2017.

 Participants of Ludum Dare are giving two different categories, the "Jam" or the "Compo".
 The main differnece between the two is time allotted and the ability to work with or without a team.
 The "Jam" has an allotted time of 72 hours, and allows teams and solo projects.
 The "Compo" has an alotted time of 48 hours, and only allows solo projects and all assets are made by the participant as well.

+For this jam, we decided to team up with another co-work and an artist for a total of 4 team members.
+We all worked together on a daily basis at a web development shop, and we all enjoy the process of developing video games.
+We definitely had a significant of lack of preparation leading up to the jam, but all in all it was a expectional learning experience for myself.

+### Choosing a Toolset to Work With
+In the world of development and especially web development, there always seems to be an overwhelming amount of opinions or biases towards particular languages or toolsets.
+Personally, I do not favor web development languages or toolsets.
+It took a little bit of myself convincing my fellow teammates to use the language C paired with a library that none of us were familiar with called [raylib][raylib-web].
+It took me about two evening to setup a [starter-kit][raylib-starter-kit] for the library.
+One of the major selling points of library it came with examples of how to setup a project to compile with [emscripten][emscripten-compiler].
+That allowed us to provide a binary build and an html5 build that was capable of being deployed on [itch.io][depth-crawler-web].

 ![original-tiles-picture-0][original-tiles-0]
 ![original-tiles-picture-1][original-tiles-1]